CDC advisers recommend Johnson & Johnson single-dose vaccine, paving the way for inoculations to start this week

 “While there are differences in efficacy of the three vaccines for moderate illness, the more severe the outcome, the more similar the efficacy,” said Saad Omer, director of the Yale Institute for Global Health who is not a member of the panel.
 “In other words, we now have three highly effective vaccines available in the U.S. — particularly against severe outcomes such as hospitalization and death.
 This one-dose vaccine, that can be stored at refrigerator temperatures, is likely to enhance the ability of health departments and health systems to conduct mass vaccination.
 The rate limiting step remains availability of doses.”

-Members and immunization advocates expressed concern that information about the vaccine’s efficacy will be confusing for the public and make it even more difficult to get shot to hard-to-reach communities.
+Members and immunization advocates expressed concern that information about the vaccine’s efficacy will be confusing for the public and make it even more difficult to get shots to hard-to-reach communities.

 “We need some real plain language and clear public education on the difference between clinical trial efficacy and real world effectiveness,” Karen Ernst, who heads Voices for Vaccines, a parent advocacy group, said during the public comment period.